Wraxall, Somerset: Tyntesfield Estate

 Two large manor houses were situated on the estate before the estate was split after Baron Wraxall's death in 2001:

 Tyntesfield is a Victorian Gothic Revival house which used to be part of a much larger estate.
 The National Trust bought the house in 2002 after the property gained worldwide interest.
 A number of celebrities were reportedly interested including Kylie Minogue.
 The house and some of the grounds are slowly undergoing renovations and restoration, but local trades people have questioned the way in which the Trust is managing the restoration projects.

-During the 1940s "Tyntesfield Camp" was built as an American hospital with a vast network of centrally-heated hot-water radiators.
+During the 1940s "Tyntesfield Camp" was built as an American hospital (situated in the pastures of what is now Belmont Estate) with a vast network of centrally-heated hot-water radiators.
 After the war it was returned to the fields which remain there now.

 The lesser known Belmont House is situated about 1 km to the east.
 It contains a real tennis court.

 Schools

 A dame school was recorded as early as 1801 and several schools followed, the present one being built in 1856.
-This is the current school, Wraxall Church of England (VA) School, which educates children between the ages of five to twelve years.
+This is the current school, Wraxall Church of England (VA) School, which educates children between the ages of five and twelve years.
 Across the road from this was the village blacksmith, and nearby were the stocks and whipping post, for centuries the site of the annual "Stumps Fair".
 This area is locally referred to as Wraxall Cross Tree.

 The old Boys' School was located just over 350 m towards Bristol.
 The school was built in 1856 on land donated by Sir G Smyth with building expenses donated by William Gibbs.
 The school closed in 1938, and became a private residence, which it has remained ever since.

 Another school in the village is the private Downs Preparatory School, which occupies Charlton House.